openmfp/kubernetes-graphql-gateway/docs/configmap_queries.md

 # ConfigMap Queries

-You can use the following queries as a part of [quickstart](./quickstart.md) guide.
+You can use the following queries as a part of [Quick Start](./quickstart.md) guide.

 ## Create a ConfigMap:
 ```shell